aflat-org/codeowner-multi-approval-action/README.md

 * @noamelf @uzihs
 ```

-Both `@noamelf` and `@otherdev` must approve any pull request affecting files in the repository.
+Both `@noamelf` and `@uzihs` must approve any pull request affecting files in the repository.
 Without this action, only one of these approvals would be required.

 ---